-AN INTERVIEW WITH ASHELY PETRONE.
+AN EXCLUSIVE STORY WITH ASHELY PETRONE.

 Minimalism has gone mainstream thanks to a mix of Marie Kondo, millennials on the move, and a growing desire for a more meaningful life with less.
 And if you've been on Instagram lately, the increase in minimalist, modern design is hard to miss.

 One of my favorite accounts to follow in this regard is @arrowsandbow , where a wife and mom of three shares her family's journey from living in an RV to renovating a small Spanish-style home and airbnb, all of which she's designed in the dreamiest of ways.
 Her name is Ashley Petrone, and she was lovely enough to answer a few questions for me so I could share her story with you all here.

 While one should never base his or her worth on a number of followers, it's clear that 174k+ people have chosen to follow Ashley's account for a reason.
 Her photos spark joy and inspiration, and her tone is so genuine and relatable.
 "I'm just a stay at home, homeschool mom that decided to take a chance and pursue my dreams.
 Our family said yes to adventure and it changed our lives!," Petrone said.